fiberplane/create-honc-app/templates/base/README.md

 Learn more about the HONC stack on the [website](https://honc.dev) or the main [repo](https://github.com/fiberplane/create-honc-app).

+There is also an [Awesome HONC collection](https://github.com/fiberplane/awesome-honc) with further guides, use cases and examples.

 ### Getting started

 Make sure you have Neon set up and configured with your database.
 Create a .dev.vars file with the `DATABASE_URL` key and value (see: `.dev.vars.example`).